 You don’t want to contact coaches who cannot contact you.
 The more you understand how the recruiting process works, the better your chances of receiving a football scholarship.

 Get Recruited For Football Tip #6

 Get In Touch With College Coaches

-Take the time out of the day to contact college coaches.
-It is a great way to stand out from the rest of the recruits and get some attention!
+Take the time out of your day to contact college coaches.
+It is a great way to stand out from the other recruits and get some attention!

 How do you get the coach’s number?
-We built out a database that includes every college football coaches contact information here: “Gridiron College Coach Contact Database”.
+We built out a database that includes every college football coach’s contact information here: “Gridiron College Coach Contact Database.”

 Get Recruited For Football Tip #7

 This is the best way for you to get exposure from college football coaches and get recruited.
 It would be best if you planned when you would take a trip to each university to attend their one-day or three-day football camp.

 Many college football programs hold a one-day camp or another camp that will last a couple of days.
 This is the best recruiting tool for college coaches.
 This gives football coaches the time to observe every recruit in person.
 Alabama Crimson Tide, USC Trojans, and Oregon Ducks are just some of the universities that hold competitive one-day football camps.